 Land’s End Point

 This small area which is just dirt is one of the best spots for a view of the Golden Gate Bridge.
 You do have to walk down a lot of steps to get there, but it is worth it.

 At the end, you will reach a small dirt area which is the top of the cliffs.
 This is a great spot to pull out your sandwich from Ike’s if you stopped there before coming out on the trail.

-This area is a lot bigger then it looks and it is a great spot just to relax and enjoy the views.
+This area is a lot bigger then it looks, and it is a great spot to relax and enjoy the views.
 If you are looking to go down to the beach, you can do that from here as well.

 Mile Rock Beach

 The trail now leads through more trees which were lush and green when I went, before another set of steep stairs.
 Of course what goes up must come down, so when you get to the top of the stairs, you will go back down the other side.

 I love this area as it provides fantastic views of the trail itself and the Golden Gate Bridge behind it.

 The trail continues through lush foliage before opening back up again right near Eagle Point.

 Eagle Point Overlook

 Eagle Point Overlook is a large cement area that provides a great view of the Golden Gate Bridge.
-I didn’t think it was particularly better than many of the other views you have seen on the trail, but it did have some unique flowers that you could use to compose a good picture.
+I didn’t think it was notably better than many of the other views you have seen on the trail, but it did have some unique flowers that you could use to compose a good picture.
 This is where the trail meets back up with the road again, and while it technically continues, this is where I turned around and headed back.

 You can use this trail to walk all the way to the Presidio and Baker Beach, but that is a story for another post.
 Just these 4 miles will take you at least a few hours as there is so much to explore and so many beautiful views to see.